 How to Diagnose the P0012 Trouble Code

-If you want to troubleshoot your car as the professional mechanics do, you must first review the manufacturer’s pinpoint test procedures.
+If you want to troubleshoot your car just like a professional mechanic would, you must first review the manufacturer’s pinpoint test procedures.
 Every engine requires different testing and has varying parameters that are considered normal.
-For this reason, we can only supply you with generic steps to get you moving in the right direction.
+For this reason, I can only supply you with generic steps to get you moving in the right direction.
 Get a repair manual for the correct procedure for your specific car model.

 You might choose to follow these procedures in accordance with manufacturer recommendations.